Development Workflow

 ```bash

-sfp package create source -n "feature-payment" \
+sfp package create source -n feature-payment -r src/payment-processing --repository myorg/myrepo

-sfp package create data -n "reference-data" \
+sfp package create data -n reference-data -r data/reference-data --repository myorg/myrepo

 ```

-### Push Changes to Your Org
+### Push changes to the org

 ```bash